airbytehq/airbyte/docs/integrations/sources/google-ads.md

 ### Requirements

-Google Ads Account with an approved Developer Token \(note: In order to get API access to Google Ads, you must have a "manager" account.
-This must be created separately from your standard account.
-You can find more information about this distinction in the [Google Ads docs](https://ads.google.com/home/tools/manager-accounts/).\)
+Google Ads Account with an approved Developer Token. \(note: In order to get API access to Google Ads, you must have a "manager" account; standard accounts cannot generate a Developer Token.
+This manager account must be created separately from your standard account.
+You can find more information about this distinction in the [Google Ads docs](https://support.google.com/google-ads/answer/6139186).\)

 You'll need to find these values.
 See the [setup guide](#setup-guide) for instructions.
 * developer\_token